 Professor Avis is the Executive Dean of the Faculty of Science and Engineering.
 He has been active in the construction of computer based surgical simulators and scientific director of the award winning university spin out company MedaPhor Limited involved in the creation and sale of haptically enabled medical simulators for medical ultrasound training.
 Professor Avis was also involved ins the One Wales Research Institute for Visual Computing (£5M over 48 months) and the NISCHR BRU in Advanced Medical Image Analysis and Visualization (£1.2M awarded over 48 months) involving collaboration between the universities of Aberystwyth, Bangor and Swansea whilst he was in his previous post at Cardiff University.

 Pete Butcher is a doctoral student in the Department of Computer Science of the University of Chester.
 He holds a BSc and and MSc in Computer Science, from Bangor University.
 His research interests are beyond-the-desktop information visualization and user experience in mobile and wearable devices.
-His principal supervisor is Dr Ritsos.
+His supervisors are Prof John and Dr Ritsos.

 Mark Holland is a doctoral student in the Department of Computer Science of the University of Chester.
 He holds a BSc in Computer Science, from University of Chester.
 His research interests are computer simulation and virtual reality for medical applications.
 His principal supervisor is Dr Pop.